Connect with others who understand.

 The Parkinson’s Foundation describes delusions as “illogical, irrational” and “persistent thoughts not based in reality.”
 Delusions are less common than hallucinations — about 8 percent of people with Parkinson’s disease experience delusions.

-Visual hallucinations are common in Parkinson’s psychosis.
+Visual hallucinations are the most common type of hallucination in Parkinson’s psychosis.
 People can have visions in black and white or in color that last a few seconds or much longer.
 Visual hallucinations often involve animals or people, such as a child or deceased family member.
 People often experience hallucinations in their peripheral vision and in low-visibility situations or dark lighting.

 Members of MyParkinsonsTeam share examples of their visual hallucinations: